-The Maine Department of Education supports all LGBTQ+ identifying, lesbian, gay, bisexual, transgender, gender queer and questioning students, families, and school staff.
+The Maine Department of Education supports all LGBTQ+ identifying, lesbian, gay, bisexual, transgender, gender expansive and questioning students, families, and school staff.

 - Maine’s LGBTQ+ Youth Make Up A Significant Percentage of Students

-Maine has a significant population of LGBTQ+ students, as well as students unsure of and questioning their sexual orientation or gender identity and this growing demographic of students is one that deserves recognition and safety in our schools.*Note: MYIHS combined percentage data below does not include the percentage of students who identify as gender non-conforming, non-binary or are unsure of their sexuality or gender identity
+Maine has a significant population of LGBTQ+ students, as well as students unsure of, and questioning, their sexual orientation or gender identity.
+This growing demographic of students is one that deserves recognition and safety in our schools.*Note: MYIHS combined percentage data below does not include the percentage of students who identify as gender non-conforming, non-binary or are unsure of their sexuality or gender identity

 - Maine Schools Ensure Equity for LGBTQ+ Identifying Students